Last updated on :02 Mar, 2026

 Fenugreek is a nutrient-rich herb known for its hair benefits.
 Its primary roles are often attributed to its protein and nicotinic acid content [6].
 Here are some potential benefits of fenugreek to support hair growth and scalp health.

-While generally safe for consumption and topical use, fenugreek may cause certain side effects or interact with medications.
+While generally safe for consumption and topical use, fenugreek may cause certain side effects or interact with medications [2],[10].

-| Possible Side Effects | The most common side effects are gastrointestinal disturbances— bloating, gas, or diarrhoea—especially when consumed orally.
-Fenugreek may also impart a maple syrup-like odor to sweat or urine [1]. | Start with small doses when consuming orally and discontinue use if GI distress persists. |
+| Possible Side Effects | The most common side effects are gastrointestinal disturbances (bloating, gas, or diarrhoea) especially when consumed orally.
+Fenugreek may also impart a maple syrup-like odour to sweat or urine. | Start with small doses when consuming orally and discontinue use if GI distress persists. |

-| Allergic Reactions | In rare cases, individuals may be allergic to fenugreek, especially those with an allergy to peanuts or chickpeas (part of the same legume family).
+| Allergic Reactions | In rare cases, individuals may be allergic to fenugreek, especially those with allergies to peanuts or chickpeas (both in the same legume family).
 Symptoms could include skin rashes, itching, or swelling. | Always perform a patch test before topical application.
 Discontinue use immediately if any reaction occurs. |

-| Medication Interactions | Fenugreek may potentially interact with certain medications, most notably anti-diabetic drugs (due to its blood sugar-lowering properties) and blood thinners (due to its potential anti-platelet effects) [1], [10]. | It is strictly recommended to consult your family doctor or pharmacist before starting any fenugreek regimen, particularly if you are on prescription medication. |
+| Medication Interactions | Fenugreek may potentially interact with certain medications, most notably anti-diabetic drugs (due to its blood sugar-lowering properties) and blood thinners (due to its potential anti-platelet effects). | It is strictly recommended to consult your family doctor or pharmacist before starting any fenugreek regimen, particularly if you are on prescription medication. |

 To fully realise the potential of fenugreek for hair growth, it’s important to embrace a holistic approach that includes proper nutrition, stress management, and a healthy lifestyle.

-Fenugreek contains compounds and nutrients (like nicotinic acid, protein, and saponins) that have been shown in preliminary studies and traditional use to support hair growth and strengthen hair [6], [7].
+Fenugreek contains compounds and nutrients (like nicotinic acid, protein, and saponins) that have been shown in preliminary studies and traditional use to support hair growth and strengthen hair.
 While the evidence is promising, it is generally considered an adjunct or complementary therapy, not a primary, standalone treatment.

 You can use fenugreek paste for hair by mixing ground fenugreek seeds with water, applying it to the scalp, and rinsing after 30 minutes.
 Ensure you perform a patch test first.
 This method provides topical conditioning and may help soothe the scalp.